bensonatharvard/oxalis/README.md

 	   author="Benson Chien">

-# Oxalis Tetraphylla
+## Oxalis Tetraphylla

-Visual Essay on Oxalis Tetraphylla
+# Visual Essay on Oxalis Tetraphylla

-## Iron Cross Not Four Leaf Clover
 Exceptionally rewarding, Oxalis tetraphylla "iron Cross" is a bulbous perennial forming a lush mound of rich green leaves composed of 4 heart-shaped leaflets, each with a dark purplish blotch at its base.
 <param eid="Q66117">
 <param ve-map center="18.7475, -99.070278" zoom="12" show-labels>